 Extending Widgets in ArcGIS Web AppBuilder

-I've had many requests and ideas for Web AppBuilder widgets over the past few years, and many times they are ideas that are building on an existing widget.
+I’ve had many requests and ideas for Web AppBuilder widgets over the past few years, and many are ideas that build on an existing widget.
 For example, a query widget that is custom to a particular workflow, an edit widget that enforces certain geometry movement restrictions, or maybe adding a few more options to the built-in print widget.